sumendar/sumendar.github.io/content/home/about.md

 I am a data analyst with experience in gathering, organizing, aggregating, transforming, analyzing, and visualizing data.
 I can able to build, train, and evaluate predictive models using Python, R, SQL, Tableau, Power BI, Talend, Trifacta, and OpenRefine in addition to basic familiarity with cloud and big data analytical frameworks by providing actionable insights to make informed strategic decisions.

-I am currently pursuing post-graduation in data science, I had a bachelor’s and master’s degree in STEM discipline specialization within the amalgamation of mathematics, statistics, and computer science.
+I am currently pursuing post-graduation in data science, I had a bachelor’s and master’s degree in STEM discipline specialization with the amalgamation of mathematics, statistics, and computer science.

 My specialties include but are not limited to: data pre-processing, data cleansing, data manipulation, exploratory data analysis (EDA), data visualizations, and machine learning.